Noriyoshi Ohrai’s Greco-Roman Baddies In Space

 Tacitus and Seutonius depict her as a ruthless schemer; Josephus says she worshiped the god of Israel, and advocated to her husband for the Jewish people.

-Tacitus, Seutonius, and Cassius Dio attribute her death to a miscarriage that Nero had caused by kicking her in the stomach; a greek poem on frayed papyrus reads that she,
+Tacitus, Seutonius, and Cassius Dio attribute her death to a miscarriage that Nero had caused by kicking her in the stomach; meanwhile, a greek poem on frayed papyrus reads that she,

 ”made a loving farewell speech to Nero, before off to heaven on a chariot driven by a goddess”.

-Nero went into deep mourning after her death, allegedly burning a year’s worth of incense at her funeral.
+Nero went into deep mourning after her death, allegedly burning a year’s worth of prized incense at her funeral.

 When he remarried, he very shortly divorced his new wife to castrate and marry a young freedman named Sporus, who Cassius Dio says bore an uncanny resemblance to the deceased Poppea.